Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Solving the management model for MSY objectives and mHCR parameters

-We now derive the parameters entering the mHCR in Sec.~2.3 of the main text for the objectives that we consider.
+We now derive the parameters entering the mHCR in Section~2.3 of the main text for the objectives that we consider.
 Setting aside the possibility of extirpations ($B_i^*=0$), equilibrium solutions of Eq.~\eqref{LVmat} satisfy

-Assume that $\mathbf{G}$ is non-singular, even though it might be ill-conditioned.
+We assume that $\mathbf{G}$ is non-singular, even though it might be ill-conditioned.
 Equation~\eqref{equilF} then implies immediately the relations